How to Make Hair Fibers Look Natural?

 The material the fiber is made from affects how naturally it sits on the hair, how it reflects light, and how evenly it distributes.
 Not all fibers are the same in this regard.

-Coarser or heavier fibers tend to sit on top of the hair rather than integrating with the strands.
+Heavier, wool-derived keratin fibers carry more mass per fiber, which causes them to stack loosely rather than settling into the hair structure.
 In certain light conditions, particularly bright sunlight or direct indoor lighting, this creates a visible texture difference between the fibered area and the surrounding natural hair.

 Common Reasons Hair Fibers Look Unnatural